DilipItAcademy/dilipsingh1306/README.md

-- 👋 Hi, I’m Dilip Singh, Java Micro Services Developer with 9+ Years Realtime Experiance
+- 👋 Hi, I’m Dilip Singh, Java Micro Services Developer and Trainer in NareshIT with 10+ Years of real-time experience
-- 👀 I’m interested in Microservices Architecture Design and Implementation
+- 👀 I’m interested to share knowledge of SpringBoot and Microservices Architecture Design and Implementation
-- 💞️ I’m looking to collaborate on freelancing projects
-- 📫 Reach me here : +91 8826111377
+- 📫 Reach me here: +91 8826111377